o-ran-sc/nonrtric/test/common/README.md

 | --------- | ----------- |
 |  `<data-file>` | Path to application_configuration.json  |

-## Function: set_agent_debug ##
+## Function: set_a1pms_debug ##

-Configure the Policy Agent log on debug level.
-The Policy Agent must be running.
+Configure the A1PMS log on debug level.
+The A1PMS must be running.
 | arg list |
 |--|
 | None |

-## Function: set_agent_trace ##
+## Function: set_a1pms_trace ##

-Configure the Policy Agent log on trace level.
-The Policy Agent must be running.
+Configure the A1PMS log on trace level.
+The A1PMS must be running.
 | arg list |
 |--|
 | None |

-## Function: use_agent_retries ##
+## Function: use_a1pms_retries ##

-Configure the Policy Agent to make upto 5 retries if an API calls return any of the specified http return codes.
+Configure the A1PMS to make upto 5 retries if an API calls return any of the specified http return codes.
 | arg list |
 |--|
 | `[<response-code>]*` |

-## Function: check_policy_agent_logs ##
+## Function: check_a1pms_logs ##

-Check the Policy Agent log for any warnings and errors and print the count of each.
+Check the A1PMS log for any warnings and errors and print the count of each.
 | arg list |
 |--|
 | None |

-## Function: api_equal ##
+## Function: a1pms_equal ##

-Tests if the array length of a json array in the Policy Agent simulator is equal to a target value.
+Tests if the array length of a json array in the A1PMS simulator is equal to a target value.
 Without the timeout, the test sets pass or fail immediately depending on if the array length is equal to the target or not.
 With the timeout, the test waits up to the timeout seconds before setting pass or fail depending on if the array length becomes equal to the target value or not.
 See the 'cr' dir for more details.